 Hey!
 I said: if the core job you’re betting on gaining from is not something producers and consumers are already doing at a relevant (albeit smaller) scale, you’re in for an uphill battle. 😉 Anything you’re writing after the “but…” is likely to be a solution looking for a problem — and that’s not a good starting point.

 On the off chance that you’re on to create a new, successful category altogether — but do you have the resources to pull it off?
 Is this the right timing?
 Are you going to both create a need and serve it?

-The importance of the core interaction existing independently from the platform was quite visible in how COVID-19 impacted previously successful platforms.
-Take Airbnb: with all flavours of domestic and/or international travel restrictions worldwide, the need Airbnb was meeting was like a rug swept from under their feet.
+The importance of the core job existing independently from the platform was quite visible in how COVID-19 impacted previously successful platforms.
+Take Airbnb: with all flavours of travel restrictions worldwide, the need Airbnb was meeting swept from under their feet.

 - the space being dominated by a successful platform, with network effects and/or switching costs glueing the participants to them; to

 The kind of answer to “Can they (and do they) do it without the platform?” that hints that your platform product can be valuable and viable is:

 The producers and consumer are already doing the core job the platform proposes to facilitate, but there’s room for improvement.

 The statements after the “but…” should be present tense ones, representing real gaps how producers and consumers are enacting the core job.
 Conditional statements are off — “Yeah, but it would be way more awesome if they did it on the blockchain” is cheating.

 Key takeaways on platform business viability

 Next time you find yourself in the position of analysing the viability of a platform business, think beyond “it’s the Uber for X” and try framing its contribution to the core job like this.
 If you can’t express it with something that boils down to “yeah, but…”, you’re likely to be trying to solve a problem that either: